Q: When should I file a travel request?

 Q: What if my expense report total is greater than my travel request total?

-A: If your expense report is more than 10% greater than your travel request, please attach an email from the department head approving this increase.
-Your travel expenses will not be approved by Accounts Payable without this documentation.
+A: If your expense report is more than 10% greater than your out of pocket amount encumbered on your approved travel request, please attach an email from the department/cost center head approving this increase.
+The approval is needed for final approval for payment.

 Q: If I put my travel expenses on my department procurement card, do I need to include these on my travel expense report?